Shore Road (Port Washington, New York): Route description

 Shore Road begins at a signalized intersection with Main Street, at the border between Port Washington and the Incorporated Village of Baxter Estates.
 It then travels north–northwest along the coast of Manhasset Bay through Baxter Estates, passing Sunset Park, Baxter's Pond Park, and the Baxter Estates Village Beach, soon intersecting Central Drive (CR C36) at Baxter's Pond and thence Harbor Road (CR D07) at the Mill Pond.
 It then continues north–northwest along the shore, intersecting Mill Pond Road (CR D57) on the other side of the pond and entering the Incorporated Village of Port Washington North.

 Upon entering Port Washington North, Shore Road – now separated from the shoreline by Bay Walk Park – continues north–northwest along the east edge of the park, until reaching Old Shore Road (CR D78).
 Shore Road then continues in the same direction, intersecting Pleasant Avenue (CR D93) one block later and briefly entering the Incorporated Village of Manorhaven.
 Continuing north–northwest, Shore Road passes the south end of Soundview Drive, straddles the border between Manorhaven and Port Washington North, and then intersecting Manhasset Avenue.
 Continuing north-northwest from there along the Manorhaven–Port Washington North border, the road then intersects the north end of Soundview Drive, before reaching its northern terminus at an intersection with Cow Neck Road (CR C53), Manorhaven Boulevard (CR D44), and Sands Point Road at the tripoint between the two villages and unincorporated Port Washington.

 On the north side of the intersection at its northern terminus, Shore Road becomes the Town of North Hempstead-maintained Sands Point Road, continuing north to Middle Neck Road (CR D55) in the Incorporated Village of Sands Point.

 Shore Road is classified as a minor arterial highway by the New York State Department of Transportation and is eligible for federal aid.

 Old Shore Road

-Old Shore Road is a short, 0.1 mi roadway in Port Washington North, from just north of Nassau Drive to Pleasant Avenue (CR D93); it is a remnant of Shore Road's former alignment at Cock's Corner.
+Old Shore Road is a short, 0.1 mi road within Port Washington North, running from just north of Nassau Drive to Pleasant Avenue (CR D93); it is a remnant of Shore Road's former alignment at Cock's Corner.
 This alignment was bypassed in the 1940s, when Nassau County straightened and widened the highway.
-It is designated as Nassau County Route D78.
+It is designated as the unsigned Nassau County Route D78, and – like Shore Road, itself – is owned and maintained by Nassau County.

 Old Shore Road is classified as a local road by the New York State Department of Transportation.